 What IS a duty of care?
 How much productivity cost (£) is being wasted through lost time?

 Asking these fundamental questions will bring you into the correct frame of mind to build a compelling business case that will make senior management sit up and take notice.

 When you’ve altered your mindset and you’re in the correct frame of mind about the seriousness of H&S, take a moment to understand your business.

 What is your business all about – who are your customers, suppliers, competitors?
 What is your competitive edge?
 Think about your customers and why they buy from you.
 Is your business growing or contracting?
 What is the nature of your business operations and where are they based?
 Where are employees located and what jobs are they doing?
 What is the risk of an H&S event to those people?
 Do you have visitors to your sites?
 What is the risk to them?

 A really good business case shows a very strong understanding of the fundamental facts of your business.
 Know thyself, as Will Shakespeare told us all.

 Bad things happen.
 They happen rarely but they do happen.
-A powerful business case is factual about the worst case scenario.
-Usually these are harrowing events where fatalities have occurred.
-You need to research these worst case scenarios and outline them as the extreme events that need to be avoided.
+A powerful business case is factual about the worst-case scenario.
+Usually, these are harrowing events where fatalities have occurred.
+You need to research these worst-case scenarios and outline them as the extreme events that need to be avoided.
 Do not become sensational or scaremongering – research the facts and state the facts and the consequences.
-In the UK and good place to start is the HSE press release feed.
+In the UK and a good place to start is the HSE press release feed.

-Now that you know your business, you know the HSE regulatory framework and you understand the worst case scenarios, it's time to come home.
+Now that you know your business, you know the HSE regulatory framework and you understand the worst-case scenarios, it's time to come home.
 Look back at your business and the past and present H&S events.
 Research what has happened in the recent past.
 Look at incident rates, lost time.
-Do not get back into the cosy old slippers of just passively collecting some data here.
+Do not get back into the cozy old slippers of just passively collecting some data here.
 Become tenacious in understanding the real consequences.